Tinformant/pythia/README.md

 ## Milestones
 ### 08/13
 - [ ] Modifying SearchStrategy so that HybridSearch can take in both budget and threshold
+- [X] Figure out about if hierarchical search is level-order or not
+    * NO
+- [ ] Use testing framework to generate testing
 - [ ] Testing with real data
-- [ ] Figure out about if hierarchical search is level-order or not
-- [ ] Use testing framework to generate testing
 - [ ] Presentation
      * What's the problem trying to solve
      * how does hierarchical/flat search work